 Manage on-site and off-site tape libraries.

 Load and remove media from automated tape storage devices.

 Order and receive new data tapes used in the Butrovich Computer Facility.

 This service repairs and maintains UAF and SW desktop computers and peripherals.
 The technician's responsibilities may extend to deploying and configuring new hardware, installing and updating software packages, and troubleshooting problems to resolution.

-Atomic Learning provides access to their easy to understand library of 1000's of educational resources that allow educators, students, and learners of all ages to embrace technology.
-Especially helpful are their highly focused, 2-3 minute, online, video tutorials that answer the "How do I do that?" questions.
+Atomic Learning provides access to a digital library containing thousands of easy to understand educational resources that allow educators, students, and learners of all ages to embrace technology.
+Especially helpful are their highly focused, 2-3 minute online video tutorials that answer the "How do I do that?" questions.

 Describes the many different types of data, and methods used to encrypt that data.

 Certificates (InCommon, Verisign, etc.),

 Custom programming for the University of Alaska's Enterprise-wide student systems, including Banner, UAOnline, QMENU and more.
 Programming includes changes and enhancements to the base applications, batch extracts and imports, and custom interfaces or reports.